2006 Georgia Bulldogs football team: South Carolina

 Joe Tereshinski started the game at quarterback and completed 2 of 3 passes for 18 yards.
 However, he was injured on the opening drive of the game and was replaced by Matthew Stafford.
-Stafford completed 8 of 19 passes for 171 yards and 3 interceptions, but South Carolina also had 3 costly fumbles of their own as well as a safety.
+Stafford completed 8 of 19 passes for 171 yards and 3 interceptions, but South Carolina also had 3 fumbles of their own as well as a safety.

-SEC Defensive Player of the Week: Defensive end Charles Johnson for his performance against South Carolina which included five tackles (four for losses), one sack, one safety, two quarterback pressures and one pass deflection.
+Defensive end Charles Johnson was named SEC Defensive Player of the Week for his performance against South Carolina which included five tackles (four for losses), one sack, one safety, two quarterback pressures and one pass deflection.